WBRZ-TV

 WBRZ-TV (channel 2) is a television station in Baton Rouge, Louisiana, United States, affiliated with ABC.
 The station is owned by the Manship family, who formerly published the Baton Rouge daily newspaper, The Advocate, and is one of a handful of TV stations today to have locally based ownership.
-WBRZ-TV is sister to Class A This TV affiliate KBTR-CD (channel 36), and the two stations share studios on Highland Road in Baton Rouge, just south of downtown.
-WBRZ-TV's transmitter is located in Sunshine, Louisiana.
+WBRZ-TV is sister to Class A independent station KBTR-CD (channel 36), and the two outlets share studios on Highland Road in Baton Rouge, just south of downtown.
+WBRZ-TV's transmitter is located in the Sunshine neighborhood of St. Gabriel, Louisiana.

 History

 WBRZ signed on the air on April 14, 1955, becoming the second television station in Baton Rouge, signing on exactly two years after CBS affiliate WAFB.
-It was also the longest running VHF outlet in Baton Rouge at the time, as WAFB originally broadcast on UHF channel 28 before moving to VHF channel 9 in 1960.
+It was also the longest-running VHF outlet in Baton Rouge at the time, as WAFB originally broadcast on UHF channel 28 before moving to VHF channel 9 in 1960.
 WBRZ was a primary NBC affiliate, sharing ABC with WAFB.
 It began broadcasting in color seven months later, becoming the first Baton Rouge TV station to do so.

 At first, the Manships wanted to call the station WBRA-TV, for the Baton Rouge Advocate, but went with the reverse "Z" at the end instead, avoiding the implications of having calls which could be understood to also mean the women's undergarment.
 Station founder Douglas L. Manship, Sr. still wanted "BR" in the station's calls, explaining the choice of "Z" at the end that "it was a good choice.
 'Z' is a phonetically good sound on the air.
 It's distinctive."
 The "Z" was later expanded to mean "2" (similar to WGRZ-TV in Buffalo, New York).
 The WBRA call letters are currently used on the PBS member station in Roanoke, Virginia (standing for the Blue Ridge Mountains), though that entity emphasizes their "Blue Ridge PBS" branding over call letters except where required by the FCC.
 Until 1989, WBRZ was a sister station to WJBO-AM and WYNK-FM, until the Manships sold both radio stations.
 From the late 1960s until the late 1970s, WYNK was considered an affiliate of WBRZ.

 It dropped ABC in 1971 after WRBT-TV (now WVLA) signed on.
-This made WBRZ a sole NBC affiliate.
+This made WBRZ the sole NBC affiliate.
 Because ABC was seeking out new affiliates with stronger signal coverage at the time, WBRZ swapped affiliations with WRBT and became an ABC affiliate again on September 5, 1977.
 The Manship family's other television station, KRGV-TV in Weslaco, Texas, did the same a year before.
 In that same timeframe, NBC sank to third and last place while ABC moved up to first place in the ratings.